vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 <!-- NOTES -->

 **Model checking as a pragmatic alternative:**
 Model checking, introduced in the early 1980s (Clarke & Emerson, 1981; Queille & Sifakis, 1982), departs from pure deduction by providing automated, algorithmic verification of properties over finite models amenable to exhaustive exploration.
 Instead of attempting to prove theorems in general, model checking tools explore reachable states to check whether specified properties hold (Clarke & Emerson, 1981).
-This approach has proven highly effective in hardware and software verification and, more recently, in domains such as medical imaging, where executable domain knowledge can be encoded and checked efficiently (Ciancia et al., 2014; Belmonte et al., 2024).
+This approach has proven highly effective in hardware and software verification and, more recently, in domains such as medical imaging, where executable domain knowledge can be encoded and checked efficiently {Ciancia et al. 2014 -> 2016 (ask me)} {Add a citation to the spin tutoral} see (Ciancia et al., 2014; Belmonte et al., 2024) and the citations therein.

 <!-- SLIDE -->
 <!-- NOTES -->

-By focusing on model checking, this course emphasizes a methodology that is both expressive and practical, enabling the specification and verification of complex properties in medical images without the need for full-blown deductive reasoning (Ciancia et al., 2014; Belmonte et al., 2024).
+By focusing on model checking, this course emphasizes a methodology that is both expressive and practical, enabling the specification and verification of complex properties in medical images without the need for full-blown deductive reasoning {here cite Ciancia et al. 2019, not 2014} (Ciancia et al., 2019; Belmonte et al., 2024).
 This shift reflects a broader trend in AI and formal methods towards tools and techniques that balance rigor with usability and scalability (Russell, 2019; Marcus, 2020).

 <!-- SLIDE -->
 <!-- NOTES -->